Featured

 We train to improve performance.
 But how does the body improve?
 Through a process called Supercompensation:

 This shows the importance of adequate recovery.
 Because we want to give the body time to be prepared for the next “stressful” workout.
-Important to note that’s not always a linear process.
+Of course that’s not always a linear process.
 Some adaptations take longer to materialize and require a longer recovery period.

-With that in mind one can think of training as a constant cycle of stress, recovery and maintenance with all three of these pillars being interdependent:
+With that in mind we can think of training as a constant cycle of stress, recovery and maintenance with all three of these pillars being interdependent:

 “Stress” is training with the purpose of eliciting a response from the body, i.e. adaptation.
 Think tempo run, VO2max intervals, hill reps, long runs.

 We need to clarify “stress”.
 To some extend it does depend on the level of the athlete.
 For a beginner on a Couch to 5k plan the simple act of getting out for a run is “stress”.
-For a well-trained runner this very same run at “beginner pace” will not be perceived as sufficient stress.
+For a well-trained runner this very same run won’t be perceived as sufficient stress.

-In general, though: stress is often referred to as a “workout”.
-This is quality work, high intensity or race specific.
+In general, though: stress usually refers to a “workout”.
+This means ‘quality work’, high intensity- or race specific training.
 It’s your tempo run, threshold session, VO2 max intervals, hill repeats or long marathon specific runs – usually the stuff that is hard/long/intense enough to create a desired response (adaption) from the body, i.e. improvement.

 But we can’t always stress the body.
-Because, as outlined before, the magic happens during the recovery.
-If we always stress the body without sufficient time for recovery, our performance will suffer.
+And we don’t want to.
+Because the magic happens during the recovery phase.
+If we always stress the body without sufficient time for recovery all we achieve is to break the body down and our performance will suffer eventually.
 The body won’t be able to restore the energy required for the next intense workout, or perhaps even race.
-And without adequate recovery there is no time for the body to absorb the training and adapt to the stress, i.e. no improvement, but only a danger of overtraining.
+Yet without adequate recovery there is no time for the body to absorb the training load and adapt to the stress, i.e. no improvement.
+Instead the danger of overtraining increases significantly.

 Recovery can be passive (complete rest), although, if possible, active recovery is preferred.
 The topic of the recovery run remains hotly debated.
 Personally, I have come around to valuing its benefits.
 Active recovery doesn’t need to be running, though.
 It can be cross-training like swimming, cycling or hiking.
 Anything that keeps the body active without putting any significant stress on the system.